-- Establish relationships with low-income, single family homeowners - Establish relationships with community-based organizations that serve low-income homeowners to conduct outreach - Partner and work with solar installers to install PV on target homes - Hire multilingual staff to meet language requirements of low-income populations - Educate low-income customers on solar technology and energy efficiency measures - Create a marketing plan to attract eligible populations of all qualifying income levels - Build organizational capacity to meet the demands of a statewide program - Implement the strategy through a program implementation plan, through either a phase-in or statewide approach, to achieve program milestones - Collaborate and partner with city and county housing agencies to create in-place, flexible financing packages - Explore other funding options with corporations and government agencies
+- Establish relationships with low-income, single family homeowners - Establish relationships with community-based organizations that serve low-income homeowners to conduct outreach

-- Work with PG&E, SCE, and SDG&E to direct incentive payments to eligible recipients - Work with the Commission's Energy Division staff and an independent evaluator to monitor and report on the program's progress - Collaborate with the administrators of the LIEE and CARE programs on delivery strategy - Provide customer support, including responding to complaints, problems, and maintenance needs
+- Partner and work with solar installers to install PV on target homes, and partner with appropriate entities to develop " green job" training or other workforce development programs - Hire multilingual staff to meet language requirements of low-income populations - Hire staff that can develop communications accessible to persons with disabilities - Educate low-income customers on solar technology and energy efficiency measures - Create a marketing plan to attract eligible populations of all qualifying income levels - Build organizational capacity to meet the demands of a statewide program - Implement the strategy through a program implementation plan, through either a phase-in or statewide approach, to achieve program milestones - Collaborate and partner with city and county housing agencies to create in-place, flexible financing packages - Explore other funding options with corporations and government agencies - Work with PG&E, SCE, and SDG&E to direct incentive payments to eligible recipients - Work with the Commission's Energy Division staff and an independent evaluator to monitor and report on the program's progress - Collaborate with the administrators of the LIEE and CARE programs on delivery strategy - Provide customer support, including responding to complaints, problems, and maintenance needs

 RFP responses will be evaluated based on the qualifications and abilities listed above as well as respondents marketing and outreach plans and program implementation plans.
 Program implementation plans should address financing approaches and methods for integrating solar investment with low-income housing rehabilitation.
+We encourage plans to include a workforce development plan that provides solar installer job training for low-income communities.